-Abad created Popcorn Time because he grew tired of having to wait six months after a cinematic release for a film to be available in his country.
+Abad created Popcorn Time because he grew tired of waiting six months after a cinematic release for a film to be available in his country.

-Interested in learning more?
-Some of the story of what happened to Popcorn Time is told below.
+Some of the stories of what happened to Popcorn Time are told below.

-Abad and his counterparts became nervous about an impending lawsuit similar to those experienced by the likes of LimeWire or Napster.
+Abad and his counterparts became nervous about an impending lawsuit similar to those experienced by LimeWire or Napster.

 From domain to domain

-In much the same way as The Pirate Bay, Popcorn Time would be shut down and then re-appear on a different domain.
+In much the same way as The Pirate Bay, Popcorn Time would be shut down and re-appear on a different domain.